Yanni Gourde: Seattle Kraken

-On July 21, 2021, Gourde was selected from the Lightning at the 2021 NHL expansion draft by the Seattle Kraken.
-Following the draft, it was announced that Gourde was expected to miss the first two months of the 2021–22 NHL season to recover from shoulder surgery.
+On July 21, 2021, Gourde was selected from the Lightning in the 2021 NHL expansion draft by the Seattle Kraken.
+Following the draft, it was announced that Gourde was expected to miss the first two months of the 2021–22 season to recover from shoulder surgery.
 While sidelined, Gourde was named an alternate captain for the Kraken alongside Jordan Eberle, Adam Larsson, and Jaden Schwartz.
-He eventually made his season debut on October 19 where he played on the top line with Schwartz and Eberle against the New Jersey Devils.
-Gourde scored his first goal with the Kraken on October 26 against the Montreal Canadiens.
+He eventually made his season debut on October 19, where he played on the team's top line with Schwartz and Eberle against the New Jersey Devils.
+Gourde scored his first goal with the Kraken on October 26, against the Montreal Canadiens, as part of the team's first home win.
+He finished the season with 21 goals and 27 assists through 74 games.

-Gourde finished the 2022–23 season with 48 points in 81 games, where the Kraken qualified for the Stanley Cup playoffs.
-Gourde scored an overtime goal against the Dallas Stars in the second round of the playoffs, getting the Kraken a 5–4 win and a 1–0 series lead.
+Gourde maintained his point total for the 2022–23 season, notching 48 points.
+In the 2022 Stanley Cup playoffs, Gourde scored an overtime goal against the Dallas Stars during the second round, giving the Kraken a 5–4 win and a 1–0 series lead.
+However, the Kraken went on to lose the series to the Stars in seven games, getting eliminated from the playoffs.
+During the 2023–24 season, he totaled lesser numbers, managing 11 goals and 22 assists for 33 points in 80 games.

+On January 31, 2025, during the 2024–25 season, it was announced that Gourde would miss from five to seven weeks due to surgery for a sports hernia.
+Prior injury, he had played in 35 games, registering six goals and 10 assists.
+After recovering, he played one more game, also registering an assist.

 Return to Tampa Bay

-On March 5, 2025, Gourde was traded back to Tampa Bay alongside Kyle Aucoin, Oliver Bjorkstrand, and a fifth-round draft pick as part of a three-team deal, which saw the Kraken receive Mikey Eyssimont, two conditional first-round draft picks, and a second-round pick, while the Detroit Red Wings received a fourth-round pick for retaining half of Gourde's salary.
+On March 5, 2025, Gourde was traded back to Tampa Bay alongside teammate Oliver Bjorkstrand as part of a three-team deal.
+Tampa Bay also received Kyle Aucoin from the Detroit Red Wings, who retained half of Gourde's salary, and the Kraken received Mikey Eyssimont.
+In 21 games with the Lightning to end the season, Gourde tallied one goal and 13 assists.
+On June 2, the Lightning signed him to a six-year, contract.

-On June 2, 2025, the Lightning signed Gourde to a six-year, $13.98 million contract.The six-year deal worth just under $14 million keeps him under contract through the 2030-31 season at a salary cap hit of $2.33 million.

 Personal life

 Gourde was named after the Greek composer Yanni.
 His parents saw the artist's name in the credits of a movie they had watched while his mother was pregnant with him, which resulted in them deciding to give him the first name Yanni.

-Gourde and his wife Marie-Andrée had their first child on May 1, 2018.
+Gourde and his wife Marie-Andrée had their first child, Emma Kate Gourde, on May 1, 2018.
+Her birth came between games two and three of the 2018 Stanley Cup playoffs.